GROUNDING RRI PRACTICES

 Achieving institutional and cultural change

-GRRIP will embed sustainable RRI practices in 4 research performing organisations (RPO) and 1 dual-function RPO and research funding organisation (RPO/RFO) (total 5 RPO&RFO) in the marine and maritime sectors to achieve institutional and cultural change.
+GRRIP worked on embedding sustainable Responsible Research and Innovation (RRI practices) in 4 research performing organizations (RPO) and 1 dual-function RPO and research funding organization (RPO/RFO) in the marine and maritime sectors to achieve institutional and cultural change.
+The project aimed to bring institutional and cultural change within these 5 RPO&RFO entities through the implementation of RRI practices.

 Co-develop, implement and evaluate self-tailored RRI Action Plans (AP) to enable institutional and cultural change processes for the 5 Marine and Maritime (M&M) research performing organisations and research funding organisations (RPO&RFO) to embed RRI in their governance frameworks, structures and cultures.